ms/buildtogether.tech/src/process.md

     every five minutes if someone else is working with them.

 Unit testing.
-:   Many developers are passionate about a technique called <span g="tdd"
-    i="test-driven development">test-driven development</span>, where you write
+:   Many developers are passionate about a technique called [% i "test-driven development" %][% g tdd %]test-driven development[% /g %][% /i %], where you write
     the tests for a new bit of software before you write the software itself.
 Its advocates claim that it makes developers more productive
     because: